QLeBot/quant_finance/README.md

 ---

+### 2. 📊 Interactive Fund Dashboard
+Built a dashboard to visualize the state and simulating scenarios of the fund using Streamlit.
+The dashboard includes various metrics and visualizations to analyze the fund's cash flow, asset allocation, and simulation of scenarios for the fund's performance.

+#### Key Features:
+- Streamlit visualization dashboard
+- User input for Expected Returns, Volatility, Inflation and Simulation Years
+- Projections based on Investment Strategy (Aggressive, Conservative, Balanced) with different asset allocations

+📁 Project Files: `cern_pension_fund/fund_dashboard.py`

+#### Notes:
+- The dashboard, data and simulations are split into different files that all begin with `fund_`.
+The data are based on the CERN Pension Fund Annual Report and Financial Statements of 2023.

+---

-### 2. 🧪 RSI and MACD with Multi Timeframe Strategy – Backtesting
+### 3. 🧪 RSI and MACD with Multi Timeframe Strategy – Backtesting
 Test using RSI and MACD indicators on different stocks and implement a Multi Timeframe Confirmation strategy.
 Backtesting the strategy and the influence of different parameters using the backtesting python lib.

 #### Key Features: